Skip to main content Accessibility

 Three Percenters

-Percenterism is one of three core components within the antigovernment militia movement, along with the Oath Keepers and traditional militia groups.
+In recent years, Three Percenterism was one of the three leading core components within the antigovernment militia movement, along with the Oath Keepers and traditional militia groups.
 The reference to 3% stems from the dubious historical claim that only 3% of American colonists fought against the British during the War of Independence.
+Numerous Jan.
+6 insurrectionists had connections to Three Percenters and were charged and convicted for the roles they played.
+While Three Percenter groups still exist, their prominence and influence took a hit after Jan.
+6.

 • The beginning of the antitax movement in the 1950s and into the 1960s, which opposed a federal income tax, is often seen as an important source for the antigovernment and militia movements that take off in the 1980s and 1990s.

-• Posse Comitatus begins in the western United States in the 1960s.
+• The Posse Comitatus begins in the Western United States in the 1960s.
 Adherents argue that there is no legitimate government above the county level.
 There are many strong connections between Posse Comitatus and Christian Identity, including common anti-Black and antisemitic beliefs.

 • At a joint session of Congress in 1991, President George H.W.
 Bush describes the first Gulf War as an effort to protect a “new world order” of international collaboration birthed after the Cold War’s end.
 This feeds conspiracy theories popular with militias and antigovernment activists that globalist political elites conspire to create a worldwide government at the expense of U.S. sovereignty.